Kochurovskyi/Deep_Neural_Network_Projects/RNN (Text Classification)/readme.md

 ### Introduction
 In this challenge I will try to identify toxicity in online conversations, where toxicity is defined as anything rude, disrespectful or otherwise likely to make someone leave a discussion.
 If these toxic contributions can be identified, we could have a safer, more collaborative internet.

 This is the third competition of its kind.
-The first competition in 2018 Toxic Comment Classification Challenge, Kagglers built multi-headed models to recognize toxicity and several subtypes of toxicity.
-In 2019, in the Unintended Bias in Toxicity Classification Challenge, you worked to build toxicity models that operate fairly across a diverse range of conversations.
-And here it is - year 2020, another Jigsaw Multilingual Toxic Comment Classification.
+The first competition in 2018 [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge), Kagglers built multi-headed models to recognize toxicity and several subtypes of toxicity.
+In 2019, in the [Unintended Bias in Toxicity Classification Challenge](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification), you worked to build toxicity models that operate fairly across a diverse range of conversations.
+And here it is - year 2020, another [Jigsaw Multilingual Toxic Comment Classification](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).

-What am I predicting?
+**What am I predicting?**
 Competitors are to predict the probability that a comment is toxic.
 A toxic comment would receive a 1.0.
 A benign, non-toxic comment would receive a 0.0.
 In the test set, all comments are classified as either a 1.0 or a 0.0.

-Identifying the cells’ nuclei is the starting point for most analyses because most of the human body’s 30 trillion cells contain a nucleus full of DNA, the genetic code that programs each cell.
-Identifying nuclei allows researchers to identify each individual cell in a sample, and by measuring how cells react to various treatments, the researcher can understand the underlying biological processes at work.

 ![Spot Nuclei.
 Speed Cures.](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/blob/main/UNet(semantic%20segmentation)/misc_items/dsb.jpg)